Alabama Anti-Road Rage Law

 Drivers who violate the terms of the law without the above-mentioned extenuating circumstances can receive a ticket.

-Who Is Affected by Alabama Anti-Road Rage Law?
+Who Is Affected by the Alabama Anti-Road Rage Law?

 Alabama’s new road rage measure affects anyone traveling on an Alabama interstate, including: